thomasknoll/public/Beliefs.md

 * Humans are distructive by nature
 * People should be judged by their actions, not their words
 * People should be judged by their actions, not their gender, color, religion, etc...
+* Assume good faith.
+Never attribute to malice that which is adequately explained by stupidity.

 On Ethics (external)
 --------------------